Battle of Hamel: Hamel village

 The task of taking the strong points around Hamel was assigned to the four battalions of the 11th Brigade and the 11th Trench Mortar Battery.
 The 43rd, in the centre of the brigade, was tasked with taking the village itself, while the 42nd and half of the 44th would flank it from the left around Notamel Wood, and the other half of the 44th would flank it from the right.
 The 41st Battalion was held back in reserve.
 As the main objective, the attack here was supported by 27 tanks, not including those that were supporting the efforts to take Pear Trench.
 Located in a hollow, Hamel was about 800 m to the north-east of the Pear Trench.
 The main German strength was situated on the western side of the village and to the north around the woods.

 As in the Pear Trench sector, the tanks assigned to support the attack on Hamel had not arrived by the time the infantry reached the line of departure, which meant that they had to attack without armoured support.
 As the 43rd went in straight against the defences, some of the German defenders began withdrawing.
 As elements of the 43rd outflanked the German positions in the village through the edge of Notamel Wood, heavy fighting broke out in Hamel and one group of Australians, along with their attached American platoon, killed 15 Germans and captured another 40.
 Meanwhile, the 44th went in against the German trenches along the ridge line to the south.
 There, after the tanks finally arrived, they took large numbers of prisoners as they cleared out the trenches.
-Around Notamel Wood, resistance was initially heavy as the German positions were well-sited to provide interlocking fields of fire.
+Around Notamel Wood, resistance was initially determined as the German positions had overlapping fields of fire.
 The company of the 43rd on the edge of the wood was held up briefly by a machine-gun enfilading their line of advance before a tank crushed the position; further north, the 42nd Battalion, after briefly becoming confused, had been moved into position with precision drill, and as the combined weight of air support, artillery and armour was brought to bear the German resistance in the wood melted away.

 Once Hamel had been successfully invested and most resistance had ceased in the village, a brief halt was called.
 During this time, small actions continued as a German machine-gun post north of the Pear Trench was silenced by a Lewis gun team and a group of Americans.
 The second phase of the attack resumed after a 10-minute pause, as the men of the 43rd Battalion began to clear the remaining German defenders from the village and the nearby quarry.
-The British tanks fired machine-guns and cannons that fired grape-shot in the confined spaces of the village.
+The British tanks fired machine-guns and grape-shot in the confined spaces of the village.
 As the sun began to rise they were no longer inhibited by the darkness and came to dominate the situation, winkling out isolated pockets of resistance in the areas that had already been captured.